 It’s time to plan ahead for a season of fantastic UK winter staycations.
 Looking for the best things to do and places to visit in the UK during the Winter season?
 Your search ends here.
-To help you plan ahead, we’ve rounded up the best seasonal sojourns from every corner of the country…
+To keep the short days and frosty starts jolly, we’ve rounded up the best seasonal sojourns from every corner of the country…

 Devon, Cornwall & The Isles of Scilly